stuartpittaway/diyBMSv4/README.md

 # HARDWARE

 This repository contains the hardware designs, generally in KiCad format.
-Unless you are changing the design, you don't need to use/install KiCad, just use the premade files.
+Unless you are changing the design, you don't need to use/install KiCad, just use the precompiled files.

 The folder structure in the repository contains: